BadguyVampire/PingStartSDK/Integrating Banner Ads.md

 Step2.
 Using the listener interface:

-'PingStartBanner' provides a listener interface, 'BannerListener', which you can use to stay informed about ad lifecycle events.
-'BannerAdListener' includes the following methods:
+`PingStartBanner` provides a listener interface, `BannerListener`, which you can use to stay informed about ad lifecycle events. `BannerAdListener` includes the following methods:

         //Sent when the banner has successfullyretrieved an ad. public void onAdLoaded(View view);